thosgood/this-weeks-finds/markdown/101-150/week123.md

 For example, Grant writes:

-"Little's concept involved replacing the phonons - characterized by the Debye temperature - with excitons, whose much higher characteristic energies are on the order of 2 eV, or 23,000 K. If excitons were to become the electron-pairing \`glue', superconductors with T_c's as high as 500 K might be possible, even under weak coupling conditions.
+> "Little's concept involved replacing the phonons --- characterized by the Debye temperature --- with excitons, whose much higher characteristic energies are on the order of 2 eV, or 23,000 K. If excitons were to become the electron-pairing 'glue', superconductors with $T_c$'s as high as 500 K might be possible, even under weak coupling conditions.
 Little even proposed a possible realization of the idea: a structure composed of a conjugated polymer chain (polyene) dressed with highly